unbxd/search-JS-library/docs/configurations/BannerConfig.md

 Required
 {: .label  .label-red}

-"el" is an HTML element in an e-commerce page that is designated to display banners or advertisements.
+"el" in banners is an HTML element that is designated to display banners or advertisements.
 This allows developers to control the placement of the banners on the webpage and to ensure that they are displayed in a prominent and visible location.
-The "el element" can be set by providing the id or class of the element in the code.
+The "el" can be set by providing the id or class of the element in the code.

 ### Default Value
 {: .no_toc }